En Purushan Kuzhandhai Maadhiri: Critical reception

-Sr Ashok Kumar of The Hindu wrote "The director must have taken care to give sufficient reason to get his protagonist involved with another woman, a day before his marriage.
+S. R. Ashok Kumar of The Hindu wrote "The director must have taken care to give sufficient reason to get his protagonist involved with another woman, a day before his marriage.
 But the justification given for this and also for a couple of other reactions, are not acceptable".
-Balaji B wrote "While the topic of the wayward husband lends itself to comedy, the plight of the women is not be taken lightly.
-Directors who stick to one tone throughout seem to be more successful while those who try to offer up a mixture of the two end up delivering neither satisfactorily.
-S.P.Rajakumar chooses to take the latter path and the final verdict is the same - the movie struggles between being a light comedy and a serious tearjerker".
-Chennai Online wrote "The plot did have the potential to make it an engaging entertainer.
+Malini Mannath of Chennai Online wrote "The plot did have the potential to make it an engaging entertainer.
 But the problem is that the director couldn't really decide as to what type of treatment he should give his plot.
 Whether it should be in the genre of a comedy or a melodrama, of a family sentiment or of a saga of a family feud.
 So he makes a hotchpotch of the whole thing, and it does not help matters".
+Visual Dasan of Kalki wrote Vadivelu's comedy is the only thing that makes us sit and watch the film.
+Cinesouth wrote "Director Rajkumar has made the most of an ordinary story.
+He can take pride in creating certain lively scenes and catchy dialogues.
+Though he has sustained the tempo of the film in the first half, he has a fall in the second half as his concentration had drifted away by then.
+Thereby, the story becomes somewhat dull in the end.
+However, 'En Purushan Kuzhandhai Madhiri' is a clever child".